-Author has written 15 stories for Tales of Symphonia, Super Smash Brothers, Kingdom Hearts, Naruto, Gundam Wing/AC, Bible, James Bond, and Persona Series.
+Author has written 17 stories for Tales of Symphonia, Kingdom Hearts, Naruto, Gundam Wing/AC, Bible, James Bond, Persona Series, and Pokémon.

 ...
 Well, not really much to be said about me.
-I like to write, and what I write depends on my mood.
+I like to write, and what I write depends on my mood (I know, a bad way to approach anything, let alone writing).
 I ship certain pairs within certain stories that I'm fond of, like everyone else, but I try to be respectful of other people's opinions regarding shipped pairs. *shrugs*

 I have gone through a lot over the past 5 years, having to overcome personal problems in my life, but I hope to get back into fanfic writing now that I am working and have a place to live.
 Given my rather sporadic update frequency (which I apologize for; I'm trying to discipline myself by creating a schedule for my everyday life, including working on updates), when I start going to seminary full-time I doubt I will be updating more than occasionally.